oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Enterprise Summary tiers including E-Business Suite, WebLogic Cluster, and Oracle Database](images/4-1-ent-sum.png " ")

 	Stack Monitoring makes it easy to troubleshoot any resource type and any metric at any time.
-All performance charts and tables can be modified or replaced to help identify problems or troubleshoot a specific performance problem.
+All performance charts and tables can be modified or replaced to help identify problems, troubleshoot a specific performance problem, or keep a close eye on known issues until such a time a remedy can be implemented.
 The Enterprise Summary allows you to update a chart to display any two metrics.
 If you have concerns regarding network storage latency you can update a scatter plot to Disk Activity and Network Activity to correlate the performance of network read and writes.
 The changes to any scatter-plot or table can be saved as your default when viewing the Enterprise Summary, by clicking **Save as default**.

  	![Enterprise Summary, highlighting the button to save as default](images/4-2-ent-sum.png " ")